 While the University wants you to be comfortable in your room, there are certain items that are prohibited.
-Primarily, these items are prohibited because of fire safety issues.
+Primarily, these items are prohibited because of safety issues.
 Below is a list of items that are prohibited.
 This list is not all-inclusive.
-Should you have questions about a particular item, please consult the Residence Life Handbook or contact the Department of Residence Life at 580.745.2948.
+Should you have questions about a particular item, please consult the Resident Student Handbook or contact the Housing & Residence Life at 580.745.2948.

 No. The University cannot provide individual personal property insurance.
-We strongly encourage each student to purchase some form of insurance (renter’s insurance or inclusion on the family homeowner’s insurance policy).
+We strongly encourage each student to purchase some form of insurance (renter’s insurance or inclusion on the family homeowner’s insurance policy) to protect personal property.

 Prior to 8/1, students may change their room assignments (themselves) in the SE Housing Portal.
 Room changes are not ordinarily made after 8/1 and before the end of the 2nd week of the semester.
 Room change requests may be submitted through the SE Housing Portal after the 2nd week of the fall and spring semesters.
-If your desire to switch rooms is motivated by a roommate disagreement or other factor, we encourage you to talk to your RA and make a good faith attempt to get to know the person better.
-However, if, after several weeks of trying to work things out, you both decide that it will not work, you may submit a room change request form.
-(These are not accepted or worked on during the first two weeks of the semester.)
+If your desire to switch rooms is motivated by a roommate disagreement or similar reason, we encourage you to talk to your RA and make a good faith attempt to get to know the person better.
+However, if, after several weeks of trying to work things out, you both decide that it will not work, you may request a room change through the SE Housing Portal.

-After the end of the first week of classes, starting on the 2nd week of class, Residence Life staff administratively cancels any student who submitted a RH&FS Agreement, but has not yet checked into the halls.
-Once this is completed, any current resident who does not currently have a roommate, has first right to keep their room as an approved private room.
-These residents will need to submit a Room Change/Private Room Request Form by 12 noon on the last day of the 2nd week of class.
+After the end of the first week of classes, starting on the 2nd week of class, HRL staff administratively cancels any student who submitted a Housing Contract and failed to check-in (or request late check-in date) Once this is completed, any current resident who does not currently have a roommate, has first right to keep their room as an approved private room.
+These residents will need to submit a Room Change/Private Room Request by 12 noon on the last day of the 2nd week of class.
 After this, any residents who do not have a roommate and who are not interested in paying for a private room, will be subject to the Room Consolidation Process.

 Upperclassmen are generally housed in different locations (Chickasaw Hall and most of Shearer Hall & Suites) than freshmen students (housed in Choctaw Hall, North Hall, and a small portion of Shearer Hall & Suites).